 If you’re in a hurry, you can tell if a chicken sausage is cooked by using the touch test.
 Raw sausage will be slightly slimy on the outside—especially if it has a thin, natural casing.

-All sausages, including those with artificial casing, will be soft to the touch when uncooked.
+All sausages, including those with artificial casings, will be soft to the touch when uncooked.
+A fully cooked chicken sausage should have a uniform, firm texture and should be white or pale in color with no visible signs of pink.

 You can also insert a meat thermometer into the thickest part of the sausage to make sure it’s the correct internal temperature (more on that below).
 This is especially helpful if you’re baking your chicken sausage in the oven.